BenChirlin/benpluskelsey.com/src/pages/registry.md

 ### Happily Ever After

 It is Jewish tradition to give gifts of money for a wedding.
-Traditionally this is given in increments of $18, the numerical representation of “chai”, or “life”, in Hebrew.
+Traditionally this is given in increments of $18, the numerical representation of "chai", or "life", in Hebrew.
 However much you decide to give know 25% will go to our favorite charities and the rest towards the next big steps in our lives as we build a family and hopefully buy a home.

 ### Charities